The internet’s favorite psychiatrist has a game plan for your mental health

 However, a large part of that particular battle is recognizing poor mental health in the first place—and, for some, getting around preconceived hangups of seeking help.

-Jess Clemons, MD, is a renowned psychiatrist in New York City who has been a trailblazer in the community for using her platform to help reduce the stigma and confusion around mental health with a steady stream of Q&A sessions and tips on Instagram, and her IRL conversation series Be Well.
+Dr. Jessica Clemons, MD, is a renowned psychiatrist in New York City who has been a trailblazer in the community for using her platform to help reduce the stigma and confusion around mental health with a steady stream of Q&A sessions and tips on Instagram, and her IRL conversation series Be Well.

 “A lot of what I do is try to be very honest about the history of this field of psychiatry,” Clemons says.
 “There’s a lot of pain that we have to address, and therapy is a really excellent way to do that, to talk about our experiences.”